txpipe/pallas/README.md

 ### Core

-Low-level primitives shared across the workspace — CBOR codec, cryptography, and the math routines that ledger and consensus rely on.
+Foundational primitives with no Cardano-specific semantics.
+Every higher layer in the workspace depends on them.

 | Crates                          | Description                                                          |
 | ------------------------------- | -------------------------------------------------------------------- |